plantanapp/documentation/docs/Actions/grant-user-role.md

 ### `2.
 Grant a User Role for a period of time`

 The action below register a new user and grants it the '[Citizen Developers]' Role just for 30 days.
+If the user exists already, the old validity period will reset.
+For example if the user has only 20 days left, it will have again 30 days left after the action is executed.
 [Import it](/docs/Actions/Import-actions) into your application to see it in action.

 ```json
 {